horizontalsystems/blockchain-crypto-guides/fundamentals/8-transactions-basics.md

 1. **Transaction Is Pending**

     After the transaction sent from a wallet, it reaches the underlying blockchain network nearly instantly.
-Bitcoin transactions sent to Bitcoin network, Ether transactions to Ethereum blockchain etc.
+Bitcoin transactions sent to Bitcoin network, Ether transactions to Ethereum network etc.

-    At this stage, both sender and recipient can already monitor the state of transaction in their wallet apps or public blockchain explorer i.e. [blockchair.com](https://blockchair.com).
+    At this stage, both sender and recipient can already monitor the state of transaction in their wallet apps or on public blockchain explorer i.e. [blockchair.com](https://blockchair.com).

 2. **Transaction Gets Confirmed**